BrendelGroup/pdom-genome-project/interval-loci/README.md

 ### Comparison of genome composition

-At the level of large genomic sequences (pseudo-chromosomes), *P. dominula* has the most AT-rich genome observed in Hymenoptera.
+At the level of large genomic sequences (> 1Mbp), *P. dominula* has the most AT-rich genome observed in Hymenoptera.
 For comparative evaluation of genome composition at the level of gene loci, we collected data for 13 Hymenopteran species: see ``hymenoptera-ilocus-stats-2014.tsv``.
 We applied several filters to the data, selecting loci within the 10% and 90% quantiles in length, containing no more than a single gene and no more than 25% ambiguous nucleotides.
 We then compared the nucleotide composition of *P. dominula* to that of *Apis mellifera*, noting that the trend is reversed at the resolution of individual genes.